 - Pour a little single malt over the haggis and serve immediately.

 Tattie (Potato) Scones Recipe

 Tattie scones are very much a staple part of the Scottish culinary traditions.
 They are most often eaten at breakfast time but their versatility means that they can be enjoyed at any time of the day in a variety of different ways.

 Tattie scones are most often made in triangular or segment shapes but on this occasion, I made circular ones, purely due to the way in which I intended to use them.

-Lightly flour a chopping board or clean surface and if making circular tattie scones as I have done, separate the dough in to three pieces before forming each in to a ball and rolling out to a thickness of approximately 1/4".
+- Lightly flour a chopping board or clean surface and if making circular tattie scones as I have done, separate the dough in to three pieces before forming each in to a ball and rolling out to a thickness of approximately 1/4 inch.
 If traditional shaped tattie scones are required, simply roll out the whole piece of dough and cut in to the required shapes.

 A Roll and Sausage and Tattie Scone